Alien Nation (film): TV series

-The following year after the film's release, the extraterrestrial plot concept was used as the basis for a television series of the same name.
-The show attempted to move away from the original film's "Buddy Cop" premise, and delve more into the aliens' distinct culture and characteristics.
+The year after the film's release, the extraterrestrial plot concept was used as the basis for a television series of the same name.
+The show attempted to move away from the original film's "buddy cop" premise, and delve more into the aliens' distinct culture and characteristics.
 Premiering on September 18, 1989, the series aired 22 episodes and ran for a single season, ending on May 7, 1990.
-Gary Graham played the lead role of Matt Sikes, while Eric Pierpoint was chosen to play the character of the Tenctonese newcomer George Francisco.
-Supporting acting roles were played by Michele Scarabelli, Lauren Woodland and Sean Six.
+Gary Graham played the lead role of Matt Sikes, while Eric Pierpoint played the Tenctonese newcomer George Francisco.
+Supporting actors were Michele Scarabelli, Lauren Woodland and Sean Six.
 Contributing directors to various episodes included Harry Longstreet, Stan Lathan, Lyndon Chubbuck and Kenneth Johnson.
-Writing credits were assigned to Steve Mitchell, Kenneth Van Sickle and Kenneth Johnson among others.
+Writing was credited to Steve Mitchell, Kenneth Van Sickle and Kenneth Johnson, among others.

 TV films

 Following the demise of the television series in 1990, plans were devised to continue the popularity of the concept surrounding the race of the Newcomers through a string of television films.
-Premiering on October 25, 1994, the first of five sequels entitled Alien Nation: Dark Horizon, was released with a plot surrounding a distinct Newcomer arriving on Earth attempting to lure the aliens back into a life of slavery.
-The film was written on a screenplay conceived by Andrew Schneider and Diane Frolov.
+Premiering on October 25, 1994, the first of five sequels, entitled Alien Nation: Dark Horizon, was released with a plot surrounding a distinct Newcomer arriving on Earth attempting to lure the aliens back into a life of slavery.
+The screenplay was conceived by Andrew Schneider and Diane Frolov.
 Alien Nation: Body and Soul followed on October 10, 1995, with a story revolving around a slaveship medical experiment involving a child who appears to be part human and part Newcomer.
 A side plot also involves the character of Sikes and a female Tenctonese exploring a relationship.
 Harry and Renee Longstreet were credited writers for the storyline.
 The franchise saw two more sequels in 1996.
 Alien Nation: Millennium was released on January 2, 1996, and dealt with a mysterious cult that uses mind-altering alien artifacts to lure Newcomer followers into a doomsday scenario.
-The film's plot was a tie-in to one of the television episodes titled: Generation to Generation that premiered on January 29, 1990.
+The film's plot was a tie-in to the television episode "Generation to Generation", which premiered on January 29, 1990.
 Alien Nation: The Enemy Within was aired on November 12, 1996, and revolved around a story from which the detectives try to save their city from an alien threat originating from a waste disposal facility.
 Racism was a key theme encountered by the character of Francisco.
 The fifth and final sequel appeared on July 29, 1997.
-Alien Nation: The Udara Legacy, finds the detectives trying to stop a resistance group among the Newcomers trying to indoctrinate those among them into causing mayhem.
-A side plot involved the younger Newcomer Buck, played by actor Sean Six, enlisting to become a police officer.
+Alien Nation: The Udara Legacy finds the detectives trying to stop a resistance group among the Newcomers trying to indoctrinate those among them into causing mayhem.
+A side plot involved the younger Newcomer "Buck", played by actor Sean Six, enlisting to become a police officer.
 All the sequels in the series were directed by producer Kenneth Johnson.